 Moreover, an eyebrow pencil will help you achieve a natural look if you choose the right colour.
 Before getting on the step-by-step tutorial on how to fill in your eyebrows, make sure you check the items on the list.
 They’re relatively inexpensive, will last you a lifetime, and are absolute essentials in an eyebrow beauty kit:

 - Eyebrow pencil

 Use a brush or a pencil to define the start point of your eyebrows.
 Place it alongside your nose and mark the meeting point with the eyebrow or brow bone.

 Use the same eyebrow pencil or brush to determine the end point of your eyebrows.
-Tilt it 45o approximately, to reach the end of your eyebrows.
+Tilt it approximately 45 degrees to reach the end of your eyebrows.
 This is where these beauty marks should end.

 After the previous step, you will notice some stray hairs higher than your natural eyebrow line.
 Trim them nicely using a small pair of scissors.
 Brush over your eyebrows again to settle the hairs in their natural position.

 Here is the tricky part.
 This step is the most important part of the how-to-fill eyebrows routine.
 Use soft strokes to mimic the natural hairs, from the marked starting point of the eyebrows, through the arch, and to the endpoint of the eyebrows.